 The first step of this project was adding batten to the island.
 You can read about it here.
 It cost less than $30 and about 3 hours to complete.
 Someone with more experience could have knocked it out in much shorter time.

-Then sanding.
+After removing the doors and hardware, I sanded.
 I just used a sanding block.
 All over.
 I like to use a damp Handi-Wipe to clean the dust off, because they don’t hold as much moisture as a rag.
 Before staining I followed up with a tacky cloth.

 Here is the completed second coat.
 Still not pretty, and I was getting worried about the result.